jamespfennell/transiter/docs/docs/deployment.md

 containers along with the included configurations for either Kubernetes (using the Transiter Helm Chart) or Docker compose.

-During Transiter's continuous integration process, three Docker images are built and uploaded to Docker hub:
+During Transiter's continuous integration process, a Docker image `jamespfennell/transiter:<version>` is built and uploaded to Docker hub.

-- `jamespfennell/transiter:<version>-webserver` -
-    the Transiter web service for responding to HTTP requests through the API.
-    This image uses Gunicorn for serving the WSGI app.
-    In deployment you can run as many replicas of this image as you please.

-- `jamespfennell/transiter:<version>-taskserver` -
-    the process that performs automatic feed updates.
-    This is a scheduling process and, as such, only one should be running at any time.

-- `jamespfennell/transiter:<version>-postgres` -
-    this is the standard Postgres Docker image with Transiter database schema pre-loaded.

 Here `<version>` can be any of the following: